Jan Shrem

-Jan Isaac Shrem (born 1930) is an American book distributor and publisher, winery owner, art collector and philanthropist.
+Jan Isaac Shrem (1930 – September 2024) was an American book distributor and publisher, winery owner, art collector and philanthropist.

-Early life and education
+Background

 Born in Colombia to Jewish-Lebanese parents, Shrem spent his childhood in Jerusalem and his early adolescence in Colombia.
 He immigrated to the United States at age 16.
 He attended the University of Utah and UCLA.
 While in college, he sold encyclopedias.

+Shrem married Maria Manetti Shrem in 2012.
+He died in September 2024, at the age of 94.